Sockeye salmon are returning to the Columbia River for the highest count in a decade

 “The higher-than-expected return is welcome news, both for the health of the sockeye population and for anglers throughout the Columbia,” WDFW fish biologist Quinten Daugherty said in a statement.
 “We’ll continue monitoring the return closely to make sure we’re meeting our conservation goals.
 But we’re optimistic that there will be significantly more opportunity to fish for sockeye in much of the river this summer.”

-There will also be an additional 13 days for fishing of chinook salmon, and the WDFW expects Lake Wenatchee to have surplus fish available for harvest in late July or early August.
+There will also be an additional 13 days for fishing of Chinook salmon, and the WDFW expects Lake Wenatchee to have surplus fish available for harvest in late July or early August.

 Sockeye fishing on the Okanogan and Similkameen rivers also opened July 1.
 For more details about daily limits along the Columbia River, visit: st.news/ColumbiaFishing.